 ANDROID_REQUEST_AVAILABLE_PHYSICAL_CAMERA_REQUEST_KEYSwith a list of supported parameters for individual physical cameras.
 The list can be empty if the logical device doesn't support individual requests.

-The camera device must support replacing one logical YUV/RAW stream with physical streams of the same size (RAW size is an exception) and format from two physical cameras.
+For devices running Android 9, camera devices must support replacing one logical YUV/RAW stream with physical streams of the same size (doesn't apply to RAW streams) and the same format from two physical cameras.
+This doesn't apply to devices running Android 10.

 Stream configuration map